Zank613/structures_quick/queue/README.md

 - Operations of a queue makes it a first-in-first-out (FIFO) data structure.

 - First element added to the queue will be the first to removed.

+- Queues are great for managing tasks that need to processed in the order they arrive, like print jobs or CPU scheduling.